Where is Mount Everest Located?

 Cleanup Projects: Cleanup programs are increasingly becoming crucial in the Everest region due to the influx of visitors.
 One of the cleaning projects, Eco Everest Expeditions, has done a notable cleaning project in the mountain region.
 Moreover, other ongoing awareness programs promote responsible climbing and trekking practices among climbers.

 Eco-Tourism Initiatives: Eco-tourism initiatives primarily advocate sustainable trekking methods for climbers.
 The local tea houses and lodges in the Everest region are encouraged to use renewable energy sources so that these local businesses can increase their economy and the environment.
-A sustainable practice is obligatory not only for the locals living there but also for the travelers.
+A sustainable practice is obligatory not only for the locals living there but also for the travelers

-Regulatory Frameworks on M Everest:
+Regulatory Frameworks on Mt Everest:

 Sagarmatha National Park (Nepal): The National Park, designated as a UNESCO World Heritage Site, implements stringent rules concerning climbing permits and waste management.